On the uniqueness of the discrete Calderon problem on multi-dimensional lattices: Abstract

 \section{Abstract}

-In this work, we investigate the discrete Calder\'{o}n problem on grid graphs of dimension three or higher, formed by hypercubic structures.
-The discrete Calder\'{o}n problem is concerned with determining whether the discrete Dirichlet-to-Neumann (DtN) operator, which links boundary potentials to boundary current responses, can uniquely identify the conductivity values on the graph edges.
+In this work, we investigate the discrete Calder\'{o}n problem on (hyper)cubic grid graphs in dimension three or higher.
+The discrete Calder\'{o}n problem is concerned with determining whether the discrete Dirichlet-to-Neumann matrix, which links boundary potentials to boundary current responses, can uniquely determine the conductivity values on the graph edges.
 We provide an affirmative answer to the question, thereby extending the classical uniqueness result of Curtis and Morrow for two-dimensional square lattices.
-The proof employs a novel slicing technique that decomposes the problem into lower-dimensional components.
+The proof employs a slicing technique that decomposes the problem into lower-dimensional components.
 Additionally, we support the theoretical finding with numerical experiments that illustrate the effectiveness of the approach. \\ \textbf{Keywords:} {discrete Calder\'{o}n problem, multi-dimensional grid graphs, discrete Dirichlet-to-Neumann map, conductivity recovery, slicing technique}